christegho/arch-gan/create_dataset.md

 2. This tutorial will be based off an example for the DURAARK Datasets http://duraark.eu/data-repository/.
 The files in this dataset are either in IFC format or E57 formats.

-I suggest you download and extract all folders and place all .ifc files in one folder (call it IFC) and all E57 (call it E57) files in another.Discard all other file formats.
+I suggest you download and extract all folders and place all .ifc files in one folder (call it IFC) and all E57 (call it E57) files in another.

 ## File Structure
 I suggest you create the following folders to store your data:

-IFC: for original .ifc files.
+* IFC: for original .ifc files.
-E57: for original .e57 files.
+* E57: for original .e57 files.
-OBJ: for .obj meshes we will create for .ifc files.
+* OBJ: for .obj meshes we will create for .ifc files.
-PCD: for .pcd point cloud files which are obtained from .e57 files.
+* PCD: for .pcd point cloud files which are obtained from .e57 files.
-PLY_IFC: for .ply meshes that we will convert from .obj meshes (which are obtained from the ifc files).
+* PLY_IFC: for .ply meshes that we will convert from .obj meshes (which are obtained from the ifc files).
-PLY_E57: for .ply_e
+* PLY_E57: for .ply_e

 ## IFC files
 1. Transform your files to load into CloudCompare: